Shefour/rzp_skibidimodpack/README.md

 # RZP_SkibidiModpack 1.0.5 (Orange)

 Collection of mods focused on adding heeps of new content without making it impossible to survive.
+If you plan to change configs, please make sure all users have same settings.

 ## Features